25+ Awesome Things to Do in Burnsville and Yancey County

 Distance from Burnsville: 18 miles (30 minutes)

-Bakersville is the perfect gateway to Roan Mountain.
+Bakersville is also the perfect gateway to Roan Mountain.
 One of the best views of Mount Mitchell and North Carolina’s High Country is from Carvers Gap.

 Turn around and you can look into Tennessee, too.